 3. Decide between www and non-www version

-This is an optimization step that is often discarded, but which has its own importance.
-So go to Settings / General and set your choice on WordPress Address (URL) by deleting or adding the www (always preceded by http: //).
-Do the same for site address (URL).
+This is an often overlooked optimization step, but it's actually crucial.
+So, go to Settings / General and set your WordPress Address (URL) option by removing or adding the www (always preceded by http://).
+Do the same for the site address (URL).

-As anticipated in the introduction, WordPress is best optimized when we use Plugins specifically designed for SEO.
-WordPress is spectacular in this respect.
-With plugins you can solve many problems and if you have one you can be sure that you will find the right one.
-In the field of SEO, very well developed plugins have been established for several years, which have the task of simplifying SEO and in some cases, of helping positioning.
+As anticipated in the introduction, WordPress is best optimized when we use Plugins specifically designed for SEOWordPress is spectacular in this regard.
+Plugins solve so many problems, and if you have one, you can be sure you'll find the right one.
+In the SEO field, well-developed plugins have established themselves for several years, designed to simplify SEO and, in some cases, aid positioning.

 What should an ideal SEO plugin do anyway?

-First of all, a Plugin should be light and not get too mixed up on navigation, making it slow.
-It should never be forgotten that installing too many Plugins slows down the system.
-The SEO Plugins, intervening on each article / page of the site, write on the heaviest part of the Database MySQL behind how WordPress works.
+First of all, a plugin should be lightweight and not overload navigation, making it slow.
+It should never be forgotten that installing too many plugins slows down the system.
+SEO plugins, by acting on every article/page of the site, write to the heaviest part of the database.
+MySQL behind how WordPress works.
 Each optimization adds strings to the database that must be promptly recalled at each page opening.

-From a more advanced point of view, the SEO plugin should contain a sitemap and allow for refined optimizations to avoid duplication.
-WordPress is a CMS created to manage a Blog for which each posting of an article creates an archive by month, by year, by author, by category and by tag, without counting the layout of the site.
+From a more advanced perspective, the SEO plugin should include a sitemap and allow for refined optimizations to avoid duplication.
+WordPress is a CMS designed to manage a blog, so for each article published, it creates an archive by month, year, author, category, and tag, not to mention the site's layout.

 There is a very high probability that parts of the text of an article will be repeated dozens of times, generating textual and Meta-tag duplications.
 To prevent this, an SEO Plugin should allow you to de-index all those paginations, archiving and categorizations that only create duplicates and which, while being useful to readers, are instead harmful to search engines.